What Is PPDA in Football? Meaning, Formula & Pressing Intensity

 Final Thoughts

-As we continue through our KharaSportsDaily Blueprint, remember that metrics are tools, not rules.
+Metrics are tools, not rules.
 Use PPDA to support what your eyes tell you.
 When you see a team trapping an opponent in the corner, check the stats.
 Is it a one-off, or is it their identity?

 If you want to see how a low PPDA translates to attacking success, read our case study on Xabi Alonso’s Leverkusen Blueprint.

-Join KharaSportsDaily and receive occasional deep tactical insights most fans miss.
+Join KharaSportsDaily for occasional deep tactical insights most fans miss.

-Occasional analysis.
-No match reports.
-No noise.
+Occasional analysis No match reports No noise

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

 What is a “good” PPDA number?